![]() | |

 It got me thinking about cultural differences, how figures are not depicted in Islamic cultures, a longstanding tradition which has led them to become masters at calligraphy instead.
 Anyway, I thought, why not keep the siren and clothe her?
 And that's when I knew I should cloak her in a burqa!
 With all the scantily clad female figures found in American media, this was definitely a statement.

 I remembered a video my brother (political activist, community leader, hip-hop artist... you know the type) posted on his Facebook a couple years back.
 The video featured Princess Hijab, a French culture jammer who altered subway ads by covering figures with niqabs (face coverings).
-She claims that niqabs are not culturally or religiously affliated with any one group.
-In fact, she doesn't really say what's behind her art, only that it IS art.
-My logo heist project is dedicated to her.
-Her gumption is admirable and inspirational.
-I am striving to be more bold.

 My best friend Cherryl, an SF State Art History grad student, was very gung ho about helping me with the actual application of the stickers at a local Starbucks.
 I knew she'd be into it; she's always been a rebellious, subversive type.
 I went about sticking them in the store and she went right in after me and began taking pictures.